MatteoMus/aws_wordpress/README.md

 ### 3.4 - Adaptive to average load

 You can define the min and max of the Autoscaling Group.
 2 Cloudwatch alarms based on NetworkOut metric are implemented by Beanstalk by default.
 The Aurora DB is serverless, so able to adapt the size of its instances automatically.

+## 4 - Deploy the infrastructure

+Move to cftemplate folder.
+Inside there is a **root.yaml** and folder **nested**.
+Upload the yaml files inside the folder **nested** into a bucket S3 in a account where you are able to run cloudformation.
+The yaml files must reside at the root path of you bucket.
+In your local PC configure the AWS CLI to access this account.

+Run the cloudformation command starting from root.yaml.

+> I suggest to first run the basic installation, then update the stack with further features

+### 4.1 - Basic installation
+This installation deploys a Beanstalk container responding on port 80 (ALB port) and without a custom DNS (no Route53)

+Parameters required:
+    S3CFNAME = name of the bucket where you saved te cloudformation files

+'''
+aws cloudformation create-stack --stack-name wordpress --template-body file://root.yaml --capabilities CAPABILITY_IAM --parameters ParameterKey=S3CFNAME,ParameterValue=<name of the bucket>
+'''

+### 4.2 - HTTPS installation - self signed certificate
+This installation deploys a Beanstalk container responding on port 80 and 443 (ALB ports), without a custom DNS (no Route53) so the https certificate will be invalid

+Parameters required:
+    S3CFNAME = name of the bucket where you saved te cloudformation files SSLCertificateArns = arn of a certificate saved in AWS Certifcate Manager

+'''
+aws cloudformation create-stack --stack-name wordpress --template-body file://root.yaml --capabilities CAPABILITY_IAM --parameters ParameterKey=S3CFNAME,ParameterValue=<name of the bucket> ParameterKey=SSLCertificateArns,ParameterValue=<certificate arn>
+'''

+### 4.3 - HTTPS installation with your domain
+This installation deploys a Beanstalk container responding on port 80 and 443 (ALB ports), with a custom DNS (Route53) resolving your ALB.
+So if the https certificate is associated with your domain, it will be valid.
+This installation requires that you have a properly configured hosted zone in Route53.
+An A record associated to your domain it will be defined in your hosted zone.

+Parameters required:
+    S3CFNAME = name of the bucket where you saved te cloudformation files SSLCertificateArns = arn of a certificate saved in AWS Certifcate Manager HostedZoneId = Hosted zone ID.
+You will find in your hosted zone details BeanstalkELBHostedZoneId = ELB zone ID specific for each region.
+From this [link](https://docs.aws.amazon.com/general/latest/gr/elb.html) search the id corresponding to the region where you are deploying the application
+    Domain= ROUTE53 domain (no subdomain)

+'''
+aws cloudformation create-stack --stack-name wordpress --template-body file://root.yaml --capabilities CAPABILITY_IAM --parameters ParameterKey=S3CFNAME,ParameterValue=<name of the bucket> ParameterKey=SSLCertificateArns,ParameterValue=<certificate arn> ParameterKey=HostedZoneId,ParameterValue=<hosted zone id> ParameterKey=BeanstalkELBHostedZoneId,ParameterValue=<elb zone id> ParameterKey=Domain,ParameterValue=<route53 domain>
+'''

+### 4.4 - HTTPS installation with your subdomain
+This installation deploys a Beanstalk container responding on port 80 and 443 (ALB ports), with a custom DNS subdomain(Route53) resolving your ALB.
+So if the https certificate is associated with your domain, it will be valid.
+This installation requires that you have a properly configured hosted zone in Route53.
+An A record associated to your subdomain it will be defined in your hosted zone.

+Parameters required:
+    S3CFNAME = name of the bucket where you saved te cloudformation files SSLCertificateArns = arn of a certificate saved in AWS Certifcate Manager HostedZoneId = Hosted zone ID.
+You will find in your hosted zone details BeanstalkELBHostedZoneId = ELB zone ID specific for each region.
+From this [link](https://docs.aws.amazon.com/general/latest/gr/elb.html) search the id corresponding to the region where you are deploying the application
+    Domain = ROUTE53 domain (no subdomain)
+    SubDomain = a string representing your desired subdomain.
+If you want an A record www.example.com, the subdomain must be www

+'''
+aws cloudformation create-stack --stack-name wordpress --template-body file://root.yaml --capabilities CAPABILITY_IAM --parameters ParameterKey=S3CFNAME,ParameterValue=<name of the bucket> ParameterKey=SSLCertificateArns,ParameterValue=<certificate arn> ParameterKey=HostedZoneId,ParameterValue=<hosted zone id> ParameterKey=BeanstalkELBHostedZoneId,ParameterValue=<elb zone id> ParameterKey=Domain,ParameterValue=<route53 domain> ParameterKey=SubDomain,ParameterValue=<subdomain string>
+'''